| Windows XP Product Activation:

 universally plan to install the new operating system unless buyers

-specifically request Windows 2000
+specifically request Windows 2000or Windows Me.

 As a result, you'd better know a thing or two